JoshuaPark823/python-algorithms/README.md

 - At the top of each file, the problem's prompt, example outputs, and constraints/restrictions will be posted as a comment.
 - Following the constraints, solution is written below.
 - Time complexity will be included in the commit message.
+- (Edit) Some of the algorithms are organized into Jupyter Notebooks as there were periods of time that I did not have access to a text editor.

 ## Purpose
 - To gain further proficiency with algos and data structures.